Diego Simeone Issues Update on Lookman’s Injury Ahead of Key UCL Clash vs Arsenal

 Simeone’s update on Lookman's injury

-Diego Simeone, during his pre-match conference, before the match, was asked about the status of Lookman, whether the Nigerian would be available.
+Diego Simeone, during his pre-match press conference, was asked whether the Nigerian international would be available.

-The manager praised Lookman’s impact since he arrived and added that he is also working on his defensive duties.
+The manager praised Lookman’s impact since his arrival and added that the forward is also working on his defensive duties.

 “Well, the truth is that his arrival has had a very positive impact on the team.
 The truth is that he brings something special offensively.
 He’s working much harder on his defensive duties,” he said as quoted by Into the Calderon.

-On whether he would be fit to face Arsenal, he said:
+On whether the player would be fit to face Arsenal, he said:

 “We’ll see if he recovers well by tomorrow, because he was still feeling some discomfort today.
 So we’ll see if he can help us tomorrow or not.”